patsynwogu/IPS-England/README.md

 Two statutory gates, both measured against published data.
 26.6% of requests refused progression to an assessment, and 6.0% of assessments producing no plan.
 The published 26.6% is the rate after appeals have resolved, so the model infers the gross rate whose post-appeal residue equals it.
-At an 18% appeal rate that gross figure is 32.4%.
+At an 18% appeal rate, that gross figure is 32.4%.

 ## The findings

-England in calendar year 2025 issued 110,708 new plans against 162,702 requests, with 46.1% issued inside the twenty-week statutory deadline.
+England in calendar year 2025 issued 110,708 new plans against 162,702 requests, with 46.1% issued within the twenty-week statutory deadline.

 **Funding and contestability do not do the same work.** Around 50,000 children a year are refused support they were referred for.
 Doubling assessment capacity changes that population